arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/put_api_view_properties_arangosearch.md

 Name of a collection as attribute key.

 @RESTSTRUCT{analyzers,post_api_view_link_props,array,optional,string}
-The list of analyzers to be used for indexing of string values (default: ["identity"]).
+The list of Analyzers to be used for indexing of string values (default: ["identity"]).

 @RESTSTRUCT{fields,post_api_view_link_props,object,optional,post_api_view_fields}